 Next, the packing begins, with all boxes labeled so the moving crew can put them exactly where they need to be in the new home.
 Following a schedule set up in the planning stage of the move, the senior relocation service either supervises the movers or handles a local move themselves.

-On moving day, the unpacking begins, and the crew places all items where they should go, such as linens on the shelves, clothes hung in the closet, pictures hung on the walls and kitchen utensils in the cabinets.
+On a moving day, the unpacking begins, and the crew places all items where they should go, such as linens on the shelves, clothes in the closet, pictures on the walls, and kitchen utensils in the cabinets.

 If the old home is to be sold, the senior relocation team usually clears the house and handles any final disposal of items not moved.
-The entire move, from planning to unpacking, is designed to reduce the emotional stress associated with moving, so a senior has a gentle and hassle-free transition to their new home.
+The entire move, from planning to unpacking, is designed to reduce the emotional stress associated with moving so a senior have a gentle and hassle-free transition to their new home.

 How much can I make?

-If you choose to handle the actual moving yourself on a local move, that’s another $600 and up, depending on the amount of boxes and furniture being moved and the distance to the new location.
+If you choose to handle the actual moving on a local move, that’s another $800 and up, depending on the number of boxes and furniture being moved and the distance to the new location.
 You’ll learn how to do that without buying a truck or hiring employees!

 I thought owning my own business was just a dream, but you have made it possible!
 Thanks for putting it all together in one helpful guide.
 Mollie Lamb – Oregon

-In a recent survey of senior relocation businesses, the national average hourly rate charged for move management services was $52 per hour.
-Using that average rate, a capable one-person move manager could earn over $104,000 yearly.
-Adding employees when needed can boost that figure even higher, as does the referral fees from subcontractors and other service providers, such as a moving company.
+In a recent survey of senior relocation businesses, the national average hourly rate charged for move management services was $62 per hour.
+A capable one-person move manager could earn over $124,000 yearly using that average rate.
+Adding employees when needed can boost that figure even higher, as does the referral fees from subcontractors and other service providers, such as moving companies.

-Because seniors are everywhere, you can provide this much-needed service in a smaller town or a big city.
-Starting a senior relocation service requires no formal education or expensive franchise fees, just common sense, honesty and a desire to help others.
-Seniors in transition require care, compassion, understanding and patience.
+Because seniors are everywhere, you can provide this much-needed service in a smaller or big city.
+Starting a senior relocation service requires no formal education or expensive franchise fees, just common sense, honesty, and a desire to help others.
+Seniors in transition require care, compassion, understanding, and patience.
 If you’ve got a big heart, you’ll do well as a senior mover!

 Although a big heart is important, a strong back is not.
-A senior move manager does just that – manage all aspects of a client’s move.
-Although you will not actually be loading and moving the boxes and furniture, and will usually have a helper for the packing, this is active work.
-If you prefer sitting to physical activity, or have health challenges, you might want to consider another senior service business.
+A senior move manager does just that – manages all aspects of a client’s move.
+Although you will not actually be loading and moving the boxes and furniture and will usually have a helper for the packing, this is active work.
+If you prefer sitting to physical activity or have health challenges, you might want to consider another senior service business.

 Starting your own senior relocation business is not difficult.
 The expert advice you’ll find in this step-by-step guide will give you the knowledge you need to get started right away.
 Here is just a sampling of what you’ll learn: